 - Art Evolution:

 - Here, Chug debuts a new style after having taken some art classes.
 It's more detailed, yet uglier than before.
 It only lasts about five pages before Chug quietly switches back to the old style.

 - When Chug-the-artist departs for college, the final page he draws is basically a huge middle finger directed at Shadow.
 The art features actual shading, backgrounds, new poses and facial expressions, and a distinct lack of copy-pasting—demonstrating that Chug could have drawn better all along, but chose not to.
 To drive the point home, the art fades back to the usual, crappy style as soon as Chug-the-character leaves the page.

-- Amy Sauce's new art style is wildly different (and a huge step up) from Chug's style.
+- Amy Sauce and Draz's new art styles were wildly different (and a huge step up) from Chug's style.

 - Black Comedy Rape: Subverted.
 Shadow getting raped by Harriet is treated deathly seriously and played for drama, completely at odds with the Unfortunate Implications and Dude, Not Funny! that the comic usually utilises.
 Then double subverted, as the storyline ends with God telling Shadow that he should just be happy he got more sex, and Shadow fully embracing it.